0xDeadcell/VMware-Vagrant-Box-Builder/README.md

 python VMware_Box_Builder.py --vagrantify
 ```

-For deails on how you might use this tool in conjuction with building a homelab checkout my blog post on (vmware-homelab-automation)[https://kaladin.dev/blog/vmware-homelab-automation-with-vagrant/] at https://kaladin.dev
+For details on how you might use this tool in conjuction with building a homelab checkout my blog post on (vmware-homelab-automation)[https://kaladin.dev/blog/vmware-homelab-automation-with-vagrant/] at https://kaladin.dev